 MA (SCA) BA (Wits)

-South African born, Victor Gordon has exhibited his art in Australia since 1987.
+South African born Artist Victor Gordon has exhibited since 1979.
 Primarily a painter and sculptor, he also creates installations assemblages, collages, drawings and photographs.
-His wide ranging concerns and techniques offer uncompromising, refreshingly unique and often quirky and challenging artistic statements.
+His wide-ranging concerns and techniques offer uncompromising, refreshingly unique and often quirky and challenging artistic statements.
 Socially aware he considers himself an engaged artist.

 When not [subversively] exploiting the endless possibilities and permutations of Realism, Gordon’s work embodies a matured awareness of the diametric opposition between nineteenth-century painterly realism and twentieth-century modernist devices.
 Recognizable symbols and quotations are manipulated to offer fresh multi-layered interpretations and readings.
 Gordon is not afraid, however, to explore serious issues with humour and acute wit.